aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/vba-project/_index.md

 {{< /highlight >}}

-After the execution of Aspose.Cells sample code, the VBA or Macro code will be modified like this
+After executing the Aspose.Cells sample code, the VBA or macro code will be modified as follows:

 {{< highlight java >}}